laurakond/Cross-Stitch-Art/README.md

 ### Content

-The content for the home and portfolio pages was written by me.
+The content for the Home and Portfolio pages was written by me.
 Due to time contraints the content for the History & Technique page was taken from the following sources and adapted to fit the purpose of the website:
 - [Stitched Modern](https://stitchedmodern.com/blogs/news/a-beginners-guide-to-cross-stitch) content from "What is cross-stitch" section.
 - [Catterpillar Cross-stitch](https://www.caterpillarcrossstitch.com/blogs/blog/the-history-of-cross-stitch) content from "The History of cross-stitch" section.
-- [Catterpillar Cross-stitch](https://www.caterpillarcrossstitch.com/pages/info) "How to Cross-stitch" content was used to provide the five-step list.
+- [Catterpillar Cross-stitch](https://www.caterpillarcrossstitch.com/pages/info) "How to cross-stitch" content was used to provide the five-step list.

 ### Used code